EarthObservationSimulator/orbitpy/docs/miscellaneous.rst

 In case of purely side-looking instruments with narrow-FOV (eg: SARs executing Stripmap operation mode), the access to a grid-point takes place when the grid-point is seen with no squint angle and the access is relatively instantaneous (i.e. access duration is very small).
-The orbit propagation and coverage calculations are carried out for a corresponding *sceneFOV* (see :code:`instrupy` package documentation).
+The field-of-regard coverage calculations are carried out with the corresponding *sceneFOV* (see :code:`instrupy` package documentation).

-Recall that the access files list rows of access-time, ground-points, and thus independent access opportunities for the instrument.
+The access files list rows of access-time, ground-points, and thus independent access opportunities for the instrument when the field-of-regard is used for coverage calculations.
-If the generated access files from the coverage calculations of purely side-looking, narrow-FOV instruments are to be interpreted in the same manner, it would be erroneous.
+If the generated access files from the field-of-regard coverage calculations (using sceneFOV) of purely side-looking, narrow-FOV instruments are interpreted in the same manner, it would be erroneous.

-Thus the generated access files (from the coverage calculations using sceneFOV) are then *corrected* to show access only at approximately the middle of the access interval.
+Thus the generated access files are then *corrected* to show access only at approximately (to the nearest propagation time-step) the middle of the access interval.
-This should be coupled with the scene-access-duration (from sceneFOV) and the instrument-access-duration (from instrument FOV) to get complete information about the access.
-The access-durations can be calculated analytically (the scene-access-duration can also be determined from the results of the un-corrected access files).
+This should be coupled with the required scene-scan-duration (from sceneFOV) to get complete information about the access.

 For example, consider a SAR instrument pointing sideways as shown in the figure below.
 The along-track FOV is narrow corresponding to narrow strips, and a scene is built from concatenated strips.
 A SceneFOV is associated with the SAR and is used for access